theforeman/foreman_docker/README.md

 | >= 1.5         | 0.0.1 - 0.0.3   |
 | >= 1.6         | 0.1.0 - 0.2.0   |

-## Known bugs
-* Unsaved new containers leave a dangling container object in the database
-* Power operations redirect to compute resource container view even for managed container

 ## How to contribute?

 Generally, follow the [Foreman guidelines](http://theforeman.org/contribute.html).
 For code-related contributions, fork this project and send a pull request with all changes.
 Some things to keep in mind: